Textline’s security and SMS compliance hub

 • How you’re gaining consent to text (with examples)

 If your business doesn’t want to use a 10DLC, a toll-free number remains a great option.
-Toll-free numbers still require a verification process but require less information and are quicker to implement.
+Toll-free numbers still require a verification process but require less information and are often a bit quicker to implement.

 Off-limit and highly restricted topics